-Self Referral- If the student refers himself/herself, or a parent/guardian refers their son/daughter, the punishment will be held in abeyance.
+Self Referral- If the student refers to himself/herself, or a parent/guardian refers their son/daughter, the punishment will be held in abeyance.
 The student will have a scheduled drug/alcohol assessment appointment by a certified/approved agency with his/her parent/guardian and follow through with its recommendations.
 If this is completed satisfactorily, there will be no loss of playing time.
-Results of this assessment will be provided to the coach, athletic director and principal.
+Results of this assessment will be provided to the administration.
 Refusal or failure to the assessment's recommendations will result in the student serving the suspension.

-- 1. The referral is allowed one time in a student's middle/high school career. - The referral must be prior to the first alleged violation with no previous citation having been issued. - The referral cannot be used as a method to avoid consequences once a code of conduct rule is violated and a student has been identified as having violated one of the code of conduct rules. - 4.
+- 1. The referral is allowed one time in a student's middle/high school career. - 2.
+The referral must be prior to the first alleged violation with no previous citation having been issued. - 3.
+The referral cannot be used as a method to avoid consequences once a code of conduct rule is violated and a student has been identified as having violated one of the code of conduct rules. - 4.
 The program's cost will be assumed by the student and/or parent/guardian.
-The Jefferson Local School District assumes no monetary responsibility for the assessment and rehabilitation program.
+The Jefferson Local School district assumes no monetary responsibility for the assessment and rehabilitation program.

-Reporting Procedures for Suspected Drug/Alcohol Violations-
+Reporting Procedures for Suspected Drug/Alcohol Violations

-Violations or suspected use may be observed and reported by police, administration, faculty, or parents of suspected student.
+Violations or suspected use may be observed and reported by police, administration, faculty, or parents of suspected students.

-- 1. When a violation occurs at a school-sponsored event, a written report will be filed, and the suspension process will begin once the violation is verified. - When a violation is observed outside of school-sponsored events, a written report of the incident will be filed with the principal, assistant principal, and athletic director.
+- 1. When a violation occurs at a school sponsored event, a written report will be filed, and the suspension process will begin once the violation is verified. - 2.
+When a violation is observed outside of school sponsored events, a written report of the incident will be filed with the administration.
 The suspension process will begin at the discretion of the administration. - 3.
 Suspected violations reported by the school or non-school personnel will require a written report including the date, time, place, people involved, and a description of the occurrence.
 The anonymity of the informant will be assured.
-When a written report is filed with the principal, assistant principal, or athletic director, the athlete will be notified of the accusation and given the option of contacting his/her parent.
-An interview with the athlete or athlete and parent will be conducted by the Athletic Director and/or principal, assistant principal and or guidance counselor the suspension process will begin once the violation is verified. - 4.
-A violation must be reported within 28 days from alleged violation.
+When a written report is filed with the administration the athlete will be notified of the accusation and given the option of contacting his/her parents.
+An interview with the athlete or athlete and parent will be conducted by the administration.
+The suspension process will begin once the violation is verified.

+4. A violation must be reported within 28 days from alleged violation.